3 Best Korean Souvenir Ideas for 2026: A Local's Guide

 What is the best souvenir for someone who doesn't like spicy food?

-Traditional Korean sweets like Bomnaln Yakgwa are perfect.
+Traditional Korean sweets like Bomnal& Yakgwa are perfect.
 They are mild, nutty, and possess a balanced sweetness, completely avoiding the spice found in Kimchi or Ramyeon.

 Are shops in Seoul tax-free?